wp-plugins/mailchimp-for-wp/readme.txt

 **Fixes**

-- Error in `class-mailchimp.php`caused by update to v2.1.4
+- Notice when fetching lists from MailChimp in `class-mailchimp.php`.

 = 2.1.4 - October 13, 2014 =